SanthoshUthiraKumar/Exp-7-Synchornous-counters-/README.md

 ![DOWNCounterTT](https://user-images.githubusercontent.com/119477975/213966069-c4e3d9a0-be48-4a8e-88e5-4bb973f86912.png)

 ### RESULTS
-Thus the UP Counter and DOWN Counter are designed and
+Thus the UP Counter and DOWN Counter are designed and truth tables are verified using quartus software